Reduced quantum electrodynamics in curved space: Abstract

 \section{Abstract}

-The physics of graphene has provided an important connection between quantum field theory and condensed-matter physics due to the particular features of the graphene quasiparticles which can be described as massless two-dimensional Dirac fermions.
-An approach that has been given promising results in this context is the reduced quantum electrodynamics.
+An approach that has been given promising results concerning investigations on the physics of graphene is the so-called reduced quantum electrodynamics.
 In this work we consider the natural generalization of this formalism to curved spaces.
-As an application, we calculate the one-loop optical conductivity of graphene taking into account the presence of disclination defects.
-Such defects are modeled by curvature effects which can be incorporated locally by taking into account a suitable chemical potential.
-In addition, we demonstrate how such effects may contribute to a decisive increase in the minimal conductivity.
+We employ the local momentum space representation.
+We discuss the validity of the Ward identity and study one-loop diagrams in detail.
+We show that the one-loop beta function is zero.
+As an application, we calculate the one-loop optical conductivity of graphene by taking into account curvature effects which can be incorporated locally.
+In addition, we demonstrate how such effects may contribute to the conductivity.
+Furthermore, and quite unexpectedly, our calculations unveil the emergence of a curvature-induced effective chemical potential contribution in the optical conductivity.